About Gary Davis Media -- an Austin, Texas ad agency.

 For one thing, local "Call Now!" ads for products (as distinct from services) usually don't work -- they require regional or national play.
 Want to sell a product via direct response TV?
 First, you need a great product already in existence.
 You need to be able to sell it for 6X or more what it cost you.
 And you need thousands of dollars you can afford to lose to make a commercial and test it.
 It's a very risky gamble.

-I won't just tell you what I think you want to hear.
 I'll tell you honestly what I think and you can take that for whatever it is worth to you.
 After you read my response, please send me at least a short reply with your reaction to it.
 I want your feedback to what I had to say.